ThePansmith/thepansmith.github.io/content/posts/colts/index.md

 <!-- This proposal is a work in progress, feel free to give feedback in the [Curseforge Developer Discord](https://discord.gg/RFVz2TvRKc).
 There is a new survey related to the modded minecraft community (and this proposal) found [here](https://forms.gle/7V18UmafyWrEkxNZA), fill it out so this proposal can be further refined! -->
 {{< alert "edit" >}}
-**If you support this proposal, feel free to sign [here](https://forms.gle/fxZJ9EhCopfLh8nU6)!** There are sections for mod developers, pack developers and players, as this would benefit the scene as a whole, so let your voice be heard!
-With enough mod developer support, it might be possible to have the votes be held through curseforge itself.
+**If you support this proposal, sign [here](https://forms.gle/fxZJ9EhCopfLh8nU6)!** There are sections for mod developers, pack developers and players, as this would benefit the scene as a whole, so let your voice be heard! *With enough mod developer support, it might be possible to have the votes be held through curseforge itself.*

-The mod developer survey [is still up](https://forms.gle/7V18UmafyWrEkxNZA), if you wish to give feedback.
+The mod developer survey [is still up](https://forms.gle/7V18UmafyWrEkxNZA), if you wish to contribute.
 {{< /alert >}}